IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-rfc4071bis.md

 ## IETF LLC Board Director Limit {#term-limit}

-A director may serve no more than two consecutive terms, with at least one full term prior to the start of any additional terms (meaning a director cannot serve a third term until three years has passed).
+A director may serve no more than two consecutive terms.
+A director cannot serve a third term until three years have passed since their second consecutive term.
 An exception is if a Director role is occupied by the IETF Chair ex officio, since that person’s service is governed instead by the term lengths established in {{?I-D.ietf-iasa2-rfc7437bis}}, Section 3.4.